mmtk/mmtk-core/docs/tutorial/Tutorial.md

 ### What is a Semispace collector?
 In a Semispace collector, the heap is divided into two equally-sized spaces, called 'semispaces'.
 One of these is defined as a 'fromspace', and the other a 'tospace'.
 The allocator allocates to the tospace until it is full.

-When the tospace is full, the definitions of the spaces are flipped (the 'tospace' becomes a 'fromspace' and vise versa).
+When the tospace is full, a stop-the-world GC is triggered.
+The mutator is paused, and the definitions of the spaces are flipped (the 'tospace' becomes a 'fromspace', and vise versa).
 Then, the collector scans each object in what is now the fromspace.
-Then, if a live object is found, a copy of it is made in the tospace.
+If a live object is found, a copy of it is made in the tospace.
 That is to say, live objects are copied *from* the fromspace *to* the tospace.
-After every object is scanned, the fromspace is cleared, and the process begins again.
+After every object is scanned, the fromspace is cleared.
+The GC finishes, and the mutator is resumed.

 ### Allocation: Add copyspaces